How to Use Plastic Wrap for Moving

 As for moving items into storage, Graber stated that plastic wrap is key: “If the items are going into storage without climate control (like a basement or garage), a layer of stretch wrap on top will help protect against moisture and pests.”
 An extra layer of plastic wrap protection will also keep dust and dirt at bay.

-Where to buy plastic wrap — and what type to get
+Where to buy plastic wrap for moving

 If you’re looking to buy plastic wrap for moving, you can locate larger rolls at the same establishments where you would find moving boxes: hardware, office supply, shipping and packaging stores.

-Think of the big box stores such as Home Depot, Lowe’s, Ace Hardware, Office Depot, Staples and U-Haul.
+Think of the big box stores such as The Home Depot, Lowe’s, Ace Hardware, Office Depot, Staples and U-Haul.
 You can also call your local independent hardware stores to see if they have plastic wrap for moving in stock.
 Online retailers like Amazon also sell plastic wrap for moving.

 Some moving companies also offer moving supplies.
 Simply reach out to a mover in your area to see if it sells plastic wrap for moving.